mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 ### Step 1.
 Permanently disable the **primary** cluster

-Connect to your primary cluster and disable GitLab
+Connect to your primary cluster and disable the GitLab webservice and sidekiq pods

 ```shell
 kubectl --namespace gitlab scale deploy gitlab-geo-webservice-default --replicas=0